edogariu/edogariu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-My name is **Evan Dogariu**, and I am currently an undergraduate at Princeton majoring in Computer Science, with planned certificates in Applied Math and Engineering Physics.
-I am thankful to be advised by Prof. Elad Hazan :).
-I am currently applying for Ph.
-D. programs with emphasis on deep learning theory and optimization.
+My name is **Evan Dogariu**, and I am a first-year Ph.D. student in Computer Science at NYU Courant.
+Previously, I majored in Computer Science at Princeton, where I was very very lucky to be advised by Prof. Elad Hazan :).
 I love research and the art of skillful and exciting learning.
-Feel free to contact me at `edogariu@<princeton>.edu` (without the brackets) for anything and everything, including just being friendly.
+Feel free to contact me at `ed2719@<nyu>.edu` (without the brackets) for anything and everything, including just being friendly.

 My CV is attached <a href="assets/pdf/Evan_CV.pdf">here</a>.